 Since moving to California in 2017, Romi has moved away from the Clinical treatment of Eating Disorders, in favor of supporting anyone who is interested in using food, eating and their body to change their lives.
 She currently resides in the beautiful Manhattan beach with her husband, two young kids and dog, Freud.

 Dr Romi Ran (DClinPsy) is a British Clinical Psychologist, Coach & Speaker.
 She has devoted her professional life to supporting individuals with Food, Eating and Body Image difficulties.

 Romi’s approach, challenges societal views and myths relating to diets, eating and weight.
 She promotes the alternative idea that people can be ‘their own experts’ and do not need to rely on the advice (or rules) of others to nourish themselves.

 Romi has helped hundreds of individuals discover their innate ability to know what, when and how to eat, giving them complete freedom from the constraints of disordered eating and body obsession.

 She has seen that through cultivating an intimate awareness of how we relate to food and eating, we open a gateway to all aspects of ourselves, which can be used to transform our lives completely.

-Romi also works with people suffering from other difficulties such as anxiety, panic-disorder, depression, work/career dissatisfaction, relationship issues, parenting, or healing and spiritual growth.
+Romi also works with people suffering from other difficulties such as anxiety, panic-disorder, depression, work/career dissatisfaction, relationship issues, parenting, and end of life or grief related struggles.

 She is a strong advocate of mindfulness and meditation techniques and integrates them in her work.
 Her methods are based on experiential techniques, scientific evidence-based methods, anecdotal stories, humour, and an abundance of love.